seandstewart/bardly/bardly/plays/comedies/a-midsummer-night-s-dream/11-player.md

 Wall, that vile Wall which did these lovers sunder;
 And through Wall's chink, poor souls, they are content
 To whisper.
 At the which let no man wonder.
-This man, with lantern, dog, and bush of thorn,
-Presenteth Moonshine; for, if you will know,
-By Moonshine did these lovers think no scorn
-To meet at Ninus' tomb, there, there to woo.
 This grisly beast, which Lion hight by name,
 The trusty Thisby, coming first by night,
 Did scare away, or rather did affright;